lmy1019/SRF/README.md

 ### Authors

-srf is written and maintained by Mingyang Liu (mingyal@sas.upenn.edu), Hongzhe Li.
+srf is developed and maintained by Mingyang Liu (mingyal@sas.upenn.edu), Hongzhe Li.

 The repository first started as a fork of the [grf](https://github.com/grf-labs/grf) repository -- we owe a great deal of thanks to the ranger authors for their useful and free package.